cisoun/bandcamp-downloader/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+## Summary

+This script downloads the MP3 files from a given URL of a Bandcamp page and puts them into a new folder next to itself.

 ## Dependencies

  - Python >= 3, http://www.python.org/

 ## Usage

 ```bash
 usage: bandcamp.py [-h] [-c] url